bryan-at-looker/embed-sdk-sko-markdown/section4.md

 # Section 4: API Introductions

+**Note:**
+If you would like to start this section over at any time, you can run `git reset --hard`.
+If you would like to see what the files at the end of this section look like, you can check out the [Github here](https://github.com/bryan-at-looker/embed-sdk-sko/tree/section4end)

 Remove the options from your dropdown in the HTML (in `index.html`).
 You're going to want to remove several lines of code starting after `<select id="select-dropdown">` and before `</select>`; you will be removing all the options.
 Paste the below into that spot you just removed.

 ```